Models

 Simulation configuration for the Babylon engine.

-SimulationConfig holds all global coefficients and parameters used by the formulas in babylon.systems.formulas.
+SimulationConfig holds all global coefficients and parameters used by the formulas in babylon.formulas.
 This model provides: - Type-safe validation of all parameters - Sensible defaults matching ai-docs/game-loop-architecture.yaml - Immutability during simulation runs - JSON serialization for save/load

 Sprint 3: Phase 2 game loop configuration.